hiveeyes/mqttwarn-wiki/Home.md

 | **t** | [twilio](stwilio), [twitter](twitter) |
 | **x** | [xbmc](xbmc) |

 Notifications are transmitted to the appropriate service via plugins.
-We provide plugins for the above list of services, and you can easily add your own.
+We provide plugins for the above list of services, and you can easily add your [own](https://github.com/jpmens/mqttwarn/wiki/Plugins).

-I've written an introductory post, explaining [what mqttwarn can be used for](http://jpmens.net/2014/04/03/how-do-your-servers-talk-to-you/).
+The developer wrote an introductory post, explaining [what mqttwarn can be used for](http://jpmens.net/2014/04/03/how-do-your-servers-talk-to-you/).

 * [Getting started](https://github.com/jpmens/mqttwarn/wiki/Getting-started)
 * [The configuration file](https://github.com/jpmens/mqttwarn/wiki/Cofniguration-file)